Cudeman Boina Verde Cadete Black Micarta Blued

 Included when selecting full case

-There are missions where a reflection can compromise your position and where the demands require a low-profile tool with devastating force.
-The Green Beret Cadet (291-N) tactical knife represents the most military, dark, and aggressive aspect of our operational line.
-Born to satisfy professionals who needed the destructive power of the original model in a more compact and agile format, this version goes a step further.
-Its blade has undergone a black oxide treatment that eliminates any tell-tale glint, transforming it into an instrument of pure stealth.
+There are missions where a single glint can compromise your position, and where the demands call for a low-profile tool with devastating power.
+The Boina Verde Cadete (291-N) tactical knife represents the most military, dark, and aggressive side of our operational line.
+Born to satisfy professionals who needed the destructive power of the original model in a more compact, agile format, this version goes one step further.
+Its blade has undergone a black bluing treatment that eliminates any telltale flash, turning it into an instrument of pure stealth.

-Manufactured in Albacete with military precision, it is not just a blade; it is a portable operations center designed for combat and rescue.
-It retains all the intervention capabilities of its older brother, the Spanish Green Beret (299-N), ensuring you have an implacable and multifunctional response at your fingertips when the environment becomes truly hostile.
+Manufactured in Albacete with military rigor, it is not just a blade; it is a portable operations center designed for combat and rescue.
+It retains all the intervention capabilities of its older brother, the Boina Verde Español (299-N), ensuring you have a relentless, multifunctional response within reach when the environment turns truly hostile.

 Why this Cudeman is right for you

-• Absolute stealth in operations: Its black oxide finish completely darkens the steel, preventing glints under the sun or tactical lights to ensure you remain undetected.
+• Absolute stealth in operations: Its blued finish completely darkens the steel, preventing glare under sunlight or tactical lights to guarantee you go unnoticed.

-• Penetrating power and agile cutting: Its 15-centimeter blade gives you the perfect balance for chopping without tiring your arm on long patrols.
+• Piercing power and agile cutting: Its 15-centimeter blade gives you the perfect balance for chopping without exhausting your arm on long patrols.

-• Multifunction emergency tool: Incorporates a glass breaker on the pommel, wire cutter, and bullet encapsulator, resolving critical crises without needing to switch tools.
+• Multifunction emergency tool: It incorporates a glass breaker on the pommel, a wire breaker, and a bullet crimper, resolving critical situations without the need to switch tools.

 Steel and edge performance

-In the tactical field, the steel cannot falter.
-That's why we've equipped this beast with robust Böhler N-695, which, after our precise heat treatment, reaches 59/60 HRc hardness.
-This alloy provides an aggressive edge and superlative durability.
-Additionally, the black oxide treatment not only serves a camouflage function but also adds an extra barrier against oxidation in saline or humid environments.
-Its hollow grind profile facilitates deep and fluid cuts, and although its hardness is high, you can sharpen the edge mid-deployment using a quality diamond stone.
+On tactical ground, the steel cannot falter.
+That is why we equipped this beast with robust Böhler N-695, which reaches a hardness of 59/60 HRc after our precise heat treatment.
+This alloy gives you an aggressive edge and superlative durability.
+Moreover, the bluing treatment not only serves as camouflage, it also adds an extra barrier against rust in salty or humid environments.
+Its hollow-grind profile facilitates deep, fluid cuts, and although its hardness is high, you can hone the edge mid-deployment using a quality diamond stone.

 Construction and resistance

-This is a true bulwark.
-Its design is full tang; a solid 5-millimeter thick steel plate with a 3.8-centimeter blade that forms the backbone of its 340 grams of weight.
-The scales are surgically screwed with precision using stainless Allen screws and internal threaded brass bushings, armoring the assembly against impacts.
-Its sharp Clip-Point tip is devastating for piercing, but appealing to operational logic, remember that it is not designed to be used as a lever on solid rocks or to blast through armored doors.
-We highlight that the black oxide provides a protective surface coating.
-Consequently, it is foreseeable and completely normal for the silver color of the base steel to become visible with wear or mechanical friction, this being a technical quality inseparable from this type of treatment.
+This is a true retaining wall.
+Its design is completely full tang; a solid steel plate 5 millimeters thick with a 3.8-centimeter-wide blade forms the backbone of its 340 grams.
+The scales are bolted with surgical precision using stainless Allen screws and threaded brass internal bushings, armoring the assembly against impacts.
+Its sharp Clip-Point tip is devastating at piercing, but in the name of operational logic, remember that it is not designed to be used as a pry bar on solid rock or to burst through armored doors.
+Note that bluing provides a surface-level protective coating.
+It is therefore expected and completely normal for wear or mechanical friction to reveal the silver color of the base steel, a technical trait inseparable from this type of treatment.

 Handle and control in real conditions

-When tension rises, your grip is your only life insurance.
-The scales are made of satin black micarta with an aggressive red spacer.
-Micarta is a military-grade composite that repels water, mud, and blood, ensuring the knife remains anchored to your hand even if you are wearing soaked tactical gloves.
-To multiply traction, the blade has a pronounced jimping on the spine that locks the thumb.
-It all culminates in a lanyard hole, guaranteeing total retention in the most demanding maneuvers.
+When tension rises, your grip is your only lifeline.
+The scales are made of micarta in satin black with an aggressive red spacer.
+Micarta is a military-grade composite that repels water, mud, and blood, ensuring the knife stays anchored to your hand even if you are wearing soaked tactical gloves.
+To multiply traction, the blade features pronounced jimping on the spine that locks your thumb in place.
+It all culminates in a lanyard hole, guaranteeing total retention during the most demanding maneuvers.

 Sheath and portability

-Both the black leather and Kydex versions are 100% self-manufactured, meticulously crafted and adjusted in our facilities.
+Both the black leather and Kydex versions are one hundred percent our own manufacture, made and meticulously fitted in our facilities.
 Tactical carry demands versatility, so we offer three different configurations to adapt to your mission:

-• 291-N-K: Kydex sheath designed for purely tactical carry and lightning-fast extraction.
+• 291-N-K: Kydex sheath designed for purely tactical carry and a lightning-fast draw.

-• Military deployments and police interventions where stealth, lightness, and power are mandatory.
+• Military deployments and police interventions where stealth, light weight, and stopping power are mandatory.

-• Vehicle rescue and collapsed environments, taking advantage of the effectiveness of its glass breaker and wire cutter.
+• Rescue in vehicles and collapsed environments, taking advantage of its effective glass breaker and wire cutter.

-• Hard survival, processing wood, cutting ropes, and building shelters under any weather conditions.
+• Hard survival: processing wood, cutting rope, and building shelters in any weather conditions.

 Care and maintenance

-• Clean the blade with soap and water after each mission; keeping the steel free of residue prolongs the life of the black oxide finish.
+• Clean the blade with soap and water after every mission; keeping the steel free of residue prolongs the life of the blued finish.

-• Thoroughly dry the Böhler N-695 before sheathing, especially after operating in humid or tropical climates.
+• Dry the Böhler N-695 thoroughly before sheathing it, especially after operating in humid or tropical climates.

 • Periodically check the tightness of the Allen screws if you regularly use the tool for chopping.

-• Micarta scales do not absorb fluids or require hydrating oils; simply scrub them with a brush and water to get them ready for action.
+• The micarta scales do not absorb fluids and require no conditioning oils; simply scrub them with a brush and water to leave them ready for action.

-• Sharpen while respecting the original grind angle, preferably using diamond stones to avoid damaging the dark coating on the sides of the blade.
+• Sharpen respecting the original hollow-grind angle, preferably using diamond stones so as not to damage the dark coating on the sides of the blade.

-The Cudeman Green Beret Cadet (291-N) is the ultimate expression of military survival.
-A tactical tool manufactured to go unnoticed, but one that never retreats when the storm breaks.
+The Cudeman Boina Verde Cadete (291-N) is the ultimate expression of survival.
+A tactical tool built to go unnoticed, but one that never backs down when the storm breaks.

 Frequently Asked Questions